MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-servers.md

 [**View feedback and proposed features for Events**](https://windowsserver.uservoice.com/forums/295071/filters/top?category_id=319162&query=%5BEvents%5D).

-## Files & file sharing
+## Files and file sharing

-**Files & file sharing** allows you to manage files and folders on a computer or server.
+**Files and file sharing** allows you to manage files and folders on a computer or server.

 ### Features